Ohad254682/Genesis-Alpha/README.md

 A comprehensive Streamlit application for stock analysis and portfolio optimization powered by Generative AI.

-Harness the power of Artificial Intelligence for smarter investment decisions.
-Analyze stocks, optimize portfolios, and get AI-powered recommendations.

 ## Features

 - **🤖 GenAI-Powered Ticker Extraction**: Automatically extract stock tickers from asset names using OpenAI